EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 * Contigs are filtered by length (minimum 500 base pairs)
 * Peptides are predicted using a combined gene caller (Prodigal and FragGeneScan)
 * Resulting peptides are made non-redundant to produce a set of unique sequences
-* Sequences are mapped back to EBI Metagenomics run and sample accessions
+* Sequences are mapped back to MGnify run and sample accessions
 * Sequences are compared to UniProt and accessions for matching sequences are mapped
 * Domain architectures are identified using the Pfam database